dret/guidelines/examples/README.md

-# API Guidelines Examples in the Wild
+# API Guideline Examples in the Wild

 ## Overviews